 Turn right onto the bridleway, heading W and soon ignoring a footpath off to the left.
 In 400m the bridleway crosses a stream and continues with gardens behind a high green fence on the right.
 At the end of the fence keep ahead at a major path crossing, staying on the bridleway.
 In 250m there are houses and gardens on the left and the path comes to a T-junction with an unsurfaced lane in front of a bungalow “The Cottage”.

-Follow the footpath through woodland and continue along Swissland Hill for 700m, through the Dormans Park estate.
+Follow the footpath through woodland and along Swissland Hill for 700m, through the Dormans Park estate.
 At Tanglewood turn left onto a footpath and follow it across a wooded valley and up between fields.
 Turn right at a path T-junction and follow this footpath out to Blackberry Road.
 Turn right onto Blackberry Road and fork left onto a short link road leading to Blackberry Lane.
 Cross over onto Lingfield Park Golf Course.

 Follow the rather gloomy path between garden fences and tall trees, later with Charters Village5 visible across fields on the left.
 The path goes gently downhill and passes some ponds in the wood on the right.
 Keep ahead across a stream onto a broad track, climbing gently.
 In 100m you pass Chestnut Cottage and The Clock House6 on the left, now on an estate road.